pydoni/autoblur/README.md

 ```
 ## <div align="center">Compatible models</div>
 If you want to blur objects that are not available in this tool, you can load your own weights and filter the classes following this tutorial in the docs.
-Currently the tool supports only yolov5 and yolov8 architecture.
+Currently the tool supports only yolov5 and yolov8 architecture and their following configurations, check the docs for configuration parameters.

 ## <div align="center">List of open-source weights</div>
 Through here you can find some weights for different objects and hardware, you can use these weights by defining their names and model on the api/blur.py params